6 reasons to choose machined parts over molded

 Superior dimensional accuracy

 Machined parts offer unparalleled dimensional accuracy, a critical factor in many industries requiring tight tolerances.
-Unlike molded parts, which can suffer from shrinkage or warping during the cooling process, machined parts are created through precise material removal, ensuring exact specifications are met.
+Unlike moulded parts, which can suffer from shrinkage or warping during the cooling process, machined parts are created through precise material removal, ensuring exact specifications are met.
 This level of accuracy is particularly crucial in industries such as aerospace and medical devices, where even minute deviations can have significant consequences.
-Machined parts can achieve tolerances as tight as 0.01mm, far surpassing the capabilities of most molding processes.
+Machined parts can achieve tolerances as tight as 0.01mm, far surpassing the capabilities of most moulding processes.
 This precision is maintained consistently across production runs, ensuring reliability and interchangeability of components.

 Enhanced surface finish